KenjiEndo15/HacknShare/content/about.md

 ---

 The blog posts I write are done in my free time, both for myself and for the community.
-Since this takes time, I used AI to proofread and improve the text for better readability, helping speed up the process.
+Since this takes time, I use AI to make my English clearer and easier to read, which helps save time. **I don’t use AI to create the main content**.
 {{< /admonition >}}